BUCK ROGERS

 (please click)

-1942-1944 CAPTAIN MIDNIGHT Photomatic Code-O-Graph
+1942-1944 CAPTAIN MIDNIGHT Photo-Matic Code-O-Graph

 -------------------------

-The Captain Midnight decoder badge called the Photomatic Code-O-Graph was distributed during the war years 1942-1944.
-Because of the metal shortage it was produced with enough overproduction early on so the same design could continually be issued throughout the war without the necessity of a new design created yearly as initially intended.
-The design allowed the owner to insert a photo of themself in a small open square at the top of the badge, replacing the photo of Captain Midnight that came with it.
+Even though war restrictions on the use of metal was quickly imposed across the board on nearly all non-essential items, the Photo-Matic Code-O-Graph was somehow produced with sufficient numbers early on so the same design could continually be issued throughout the war without the necessity of a new design created yearly as initially intended.
+The Photo-Matic design allowed the owner to insert a photo of themself in a small open square at the top of the badge, replacing the photo of Captain Midnight that came with it.
 The idea for doing so was to create a personalized identification badge like those used in defense plants of the era.
-Once the picture of Captain Midnight was removed and the owner substituted it with a picture of their own, they were supposed to push down the four metal tabs at each of the corners so it could not be removed. (source)
+Once the picture of Captain Midnight was removed and the owner substituted it with a picture of their own, they were supposed to push down the four metal tabs at each of the corners so it could not be removed.

 Several years ago my younger brother, while cleaning out his attic one day, discovered a long forgotten cardboard box of stuff stashed away that at one time belonged to me.
 Among the contents of the box was a beat up copy of ZEN BUDDHISM: Selected Writings of D.T Suzuki (New York: Anchor Books, 1956), a book that had not seen the light of day in at least 20 years.
 The pages were faded and worn.
 Corner after corner of pages folded down.
 Pencil notes all over the margins and inside the covers.
 Sentences were underlined in ink.
-Whole paragraphs were highlighted in a now barely discernible yellow.
+Whole paragraphs were highlighted in a now barely discernible yellow.(see)

 Fundamentally, our experience as experienced is not different from the Zen master's.
 Where